Legal Allies for the Survivors of Childhood Sexual Assault

-At Sanford Heisler Sharp, LLP, we have extensive expertise representing survivors of childhood sexual abuse.
+At Sanford Heisler Sharp McKnight, we have extensive expertise representing survivors of childhood sexual abuse.
 Our attorneys work with survivors nationwide to hold the individual who committed the abuse accountable in the civil court system.

 An institution that fails to protect a child from sexual abuse – for example, by failing to report suspected sexual abuse – can also be held accountable through litigation.
 Childhood sexual abuse can take place in nearly any environment, such as: